What to Expect from Your Birth Experience at Bassett

-Registered Nurses (RNs): Experienced in caring for women during the birthing process and their babies after birth.
-They are all experienced in assisting with breast-feeding and any of the needs of the mother and her family.
+Experienced in caring for women during the birthing process, as well as caring for their babies after birth.
+Our registered nurses are all experienced in assisting with breast-feeding and any of the needs of the mother and her family.

-Obstetricians/ Hospitalists: Physicians specially trained in childbirth and available to handle both routine and high risk deliveries.
+Physicians specially trained in childbirth and available to handle both routine and high-risk deliveries.
 They also provide oversight to the certified nurse midwives for emergency or complicated situations.

-Bassett’s hospitalist program is a nationally recognized approach to birthing center care.
-While the obstetrician may deliver babies and also have clinic hours to see women for prenatal or gynecological care, the hospitalist works full time in the hospital.
-This approach to the care allows the hospitalist to handle all overnight deliveries at Bassett and devote his/her entire attention to the welfare of mother and baby.
-Because of this, you may be with someone different at your delivery than you saw for prenatal care.
-However, the close collaboration among members of our labor and delivery team and Bassett’s integrated electronic medical record system assure that the provider delivering your baby has all of the information vital to your care and that of your baby.
+Bassett’s hospitalist program is a nationally-recognized approach to birthing center care.
+While the obstetrician may deliver babies and also have clinic hours to see women for prenatal or gynecological care, the hospitalist works full-time in the hospital.
+This approach to care allows the hospitalist to handle all overnight deliveries and devote his/her entire attention to the welfare of the mother and baby.
+Because of this, you may be with a different specialist at your delivery than you saw for prenatal care.
+The labor and delivery team collaborate closely to provide the best possible care for you and your baby.

-Certified Nurse Midwives (CNMs): Provide care for low risk pregnancies.
-Midwives may also care for women who have complications or are at higher risk by working closely with our obstetricians/hospitalists.
+Provide care for low-risk pregnancies.
+The midwife may also care for women with higher-risk pregnancies by working closely with our obstetricians / hospitalists.